 This theme is now closed for comment, and an announcement has been made on Red Tape Challenge plans.

-Visit our news page here to find out more on proposals for the energy theme.
+Visit our news page here to find out more on proposals for the Retail theme.

 This site is designed to promote open discussion of ways in which the aims of existing regulation can be fulfilled in the least burdensome way possible.
 The presence of a particular regulation or law on this website should not be read as implying any intention on the part of the Government to remove that regulation or law from the statute book.
 The purpose of this exercise is to open government up to the public.